ElectricRCAircraftGuy/ElectricRCAircraftGuy.github.io/_posts/2020-11-07-kamala-and-joe-acceptance-speeches.md

 ---
 published: true  # use "false" while drafting articles just before publishing
 title: Kamala Harris and Joe Biden Presidential Acceptance Speeches
+excerpt: "As a deeply concerned, but long-time Republican, I didn't fully make up my mind to vote for Biden until the latter part of the [final Presidential Debate](https://youtu.be/8o3jOBpIjS8?t=7228).
+But, I am ***so glad*** I did vote for Joe Biden!"
 tags: politics biden election drones
 # date: 1999-12-31
 # last_modified_at: 2000-12-31  # updates the "Updated" date at the bottom!